 Winter World by Bernd Heinrich

-We talk about creating wildlife gardens a lot on the the show.
-If you're serious about making a space for wildlife, it makes sense to understand how they survive winter.
+But if you're serious about creating a space for wildlife, it makes sense to understand how they survive winter.

 Bernd Heinrich is the author of numerous bestselling and award-winning books and is a professor of biology at the University of Vermont.
 He divides his time between Vermont and the forests of western Maine.